usnistgov/5gdeploy/docs/tgcs.md

 ```

 Client flags are passed to iperf3 client.
+`#start` may be passed as the first client flag for delayed client start, described in "advanced usage" section.
 Server flags are not accepted.

 The JSON outputs of each iperf3 container are saved in `~/compose/20230601/PREFIX` directory.